Little Himalayan girl with a Gold nose ring- Stories from the Mountains

 We were walking on the dead leaves and could hear them being crushed under our feet.
-To break the silence, I told my sister if today we’ll be lost in the woods.
-We are going to miss the tasty treat that is being served at our grandma’s place.
+To break the subdued silence, I told my sister if today we’ll be lost in the woods.
+We will miss the tasty treat that is being served at our grandma’s place.
 She laughed and said, “No worry, at least the hounds in the jungle will be happy as they can slurp our bones”.

 Not sure whether we will reach our home on time.
 We carried forward our journey in dismay, thinking we should have asked Arjun to come home with us.
 So we continued.
 I was crossing the treacherous stretch, which was so narrow that a wrong move could give you a prickly hug by the stinging nettle, known as ‘Kandali’ or ‘Bichhoo Ghaas’ in local language.

 She went ahead and said, “Didi why didn’t you stop when I was calling you from my house?”.
 I was amazed to see such vitality and friendliness coming from a little girl, who I never spoke to.
-She gleamed with joy and like other kids in my village, who aren’t fluent in Hindi, as their mother tongue is Garhwali, a dialect of the mountain region of Uttarakhand.
+She gleamed with joy and unlike other kids in my village, who aren’t fluent in Hindi.
+As their mother tongue is Garhwali, a dialect of the mountain region of Uttarakhand.

 I looked carefully at her face and then realised, that I might have seen her.
 Since her face looked familiar and I’m good at remembering faces than names.
-She told us that, she was worried whether we will reach safely or not, as she noticed us taking the wrong path.
+She told us that she was worried whether we will reach safely or not.
+Since she noticed us taking the wrong path.
 Hence, she decided to help us so we can reach home safely.